ibm-cloud-docs/schematics/create-terraform-config.md

 {:preview: .preview}
 {:external: target="_blank" .external}

-# Creating Terraform configurations
+# Creating Terraform configuration files
 {: #create-tf-config}

 Learn how to create Terraform configuration files that are well-structured, reusable, and comprehensive.
 {: shortdesc}

-**How is a Terraform configuration structured?** </br>
+**How is a Terraform template structured?** </br>
-A Terraform configuration consists of one or more Terraform files that declare the state that you want to achieve for your {{site.data.keyword.cloud_notm}} resources.
+A Terraform template consists of one or more Terraform configuration files that declare the state that you want to achieve for your {{site.data.keyword.cloud_notm}} resources.
 To successfully work with your resources, you must [configure IBM as your cloud provider](#configure-provider) and [add resources to your Terraform configuration file](#configure-resources).
 Optionally, you can use [input variables](#configure-variables) to customize your resources.

 **What language do I use to develop my infrastructure code?** </br>
-You can write your Terraform configuration by using HashiCorp Configuration Language (HCL) or JSON syntax.
+You can write your Terraform configuration file by using HashiCorp Configuration Language (HCL) or JSON syntax.
 For more information, see [Configuration language](https://www.terraform.io/docs/configuration/index.html){: external}.

 **Where do I store my Terraform configuration files?** </br>
-A Terraform configuration is infrastructure code that you must treat as regular code.
+Your Terraform configuration files contain infrastructure code that you must treat as regular code.
 To support collaboration, source and version control, store your files in a GitHub or GitLab repository.
-With version control, you can revert to previous configurations, audit changes to configurations, and share code with multiple teams.
-You can also set up your own continuous integration pipeline to automatically apply your configuration changes in {{site.data.keyword.cloud_notm}}.
+With version control, you can revert to previous versions, audit changes, and share code with multiple teams.
+You can also set up your own continuous integration pipeline to automatically apply infrastructure code changes in {{site.data.keyword.cloud_notm}}.

-The following image shows an example of how your Terraform configuration files could look like in a GitHub repository.
+The following image shows an example of how your Terraform template could look like in a GitHub repository.

 <img src="images/gh-repo-structure.png" alt="Sample GitHub setup for a Terraform configuration" width="800" style="width: 800px; border-style: none"/>

 **What do I do with my `terraform.tfvars` file?** </br>
 The `terraform.tfvars` file is a local variables file that you use to store sensitive information, such as your {{site.data.keyword.cloud_notm}} API key or classic infrastructure user name when you use native Terraform.
 This file must be present on your local machine so that Terraform can load the values for your credentials when you initialize the Terraform CLI.
-With {{site.data.keyword.cloud_notm}} Schematics, you do not use a local `terraform.tfvars` file.
-Instead, you [declare your variables](#configure-variables) in the Terraform configuration files, and enter the values for your variables in the {{site.data.keyword.cloud_notm}} Schematics console when you create a workspace.
+With {{site.data.keyword.bplong_notm}}, you do not use a local `terraform.tfvars` file.
+Instead, you [declare your variables](#configure-variables) in the Terraform configuration files, and enter the values for your variables when you create a workspace.
+You can later change the values of your variables by updating the variables from your workspace details page.

 **What if I have an existing `terraform.tfstate` file?** </br>
 If you used native Terraform before to provision and manage {{site.data.keyword.cloud_notm}} resources, you might have a `terraform.tfstate` file in your GitHub repository that stores the current state of your Terraform-deployed {{site.data.keyword.cloud_notm}} resources.
-During the {{site.data.keyword.cloud_notm}} Schematics beta, `terraform.tfstate` files are not imported when you create a Schematics workspace.
-Because the `terraform-tfstate` file is not available to {{site.data.keyword.cloud_notm}} Schematics, you cannot use the service to manage {{site.data.keyword.cloud_notm}} resources that you already started managing with native Terraform.
+These `terraform.tfstate` files are not imported when you create a {{site.data.keyword.bpshort}} workspace.
+Because the `terraform.tfstate` file is not available to {{site.data.keyword.bplong_notm}}, you cannot use the service to manage {{site.data.keyword.cloud_notm}} resources that you already provisioned and started managing with native Terraform.

 ## Configuring IBM as your cloud provider
 {: #configure-provider}

-Specify the cloud provider that you want to use to provision your resources in the `provider` block of your Terraform configuration file.
+Specify the cloud provider that you want to use in the `provider` block of your Terraform configuration file.
 The `provider` block includes all the input variables the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform requires to provision your resources.
 {: shortdesc}

 1. Choose how you want to configure the `provider` block.
-   - **Option 1: Create a separate `provider.tf` file.** The information in this file is loaded by Terraform and {{site.data.keyword.cloud_notm}} Schematics, and applied to all Terraform configuration files that exist in the same directory.
+   - **Option 1: Create a separate `provider.tf` file.** The information in this file is loaded by Terraform and {{site.data.keyword.bplong_notm}}, and applied to all Terraform configuration files that exist in the same GitHub directory.
 This approach is useful if you split out your infrastructure code across multiple files.
    - **Option 2: Add a `provider` block to your Terraform configuration file.** You might choose this option if you prefer to specify the provider alongside with your variables and resources in one Terraform configuration file.

 2. Review what credentials and information you must provide in the `provider` block to work with your resources.
-For some resources, {{site.data.keyword.cloud_notm}} Schematics automatically retrieves the {{site.data.keyword.cloud_notm}} API key so that you do not have to include this information in your `provider` block.
+For some resources, {{site.data.keyword.bplong_notm}} automatically retrieves the {{site.data.keyword.cloud_notm}} IAM API key of the user that runs the infrastructure code in {{site.data.keyword.bpshort_notm}} so that you do not have to include this information in your `provider` block.

    <table>
    <thead>